 - Planning Portal: This government planning website will help you work out whether your development can be carried out without permission under Permitted Development rights.
 However, it is unable to give you specific individual advice, e.g. does not contain information on whether your property is listed, located within a conservation area or subject to restrictive conditions attached to previous planning permissions.

-- The Town and Country Planning (General Permitted Development) Order 1995, Schedule 2: Check if you can use your land as ”Permitted Development” and not apply for a planning permission.
+- The Town and Country Planning (General Permitted Development) Order 1995, Schedule 2: Check if you can use your land as ”Permitted Development” and not apply for planning permission.

 - Rural Development Programme for England: Useful information on the rural development grants for farmers, landowners and business owners.